eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 > "[The] evidence suggests it is not IRV per se but rather ballot complexity more generally that leads to such discrepancies in whose votes get counted."<d-cite key="neelyMcDaniel2015overvoting"></d-cite>

-STAR is a significant improvement in how difficult it is to spoil a ballot over RCV, but when you suggest anything more complex than choose-one or Approval, I think we have to be incredibly mindful of what the cost of complexity could be, and if the theoretical benefits of granularity and complexity justify them.
+STAR is a significant improvement in how difficult it is to spoil a ballot over RCV, but when you suggest anything more complex than choose-one or Approval, I think we have to be incredibly mindful of what the cost of complexity could be, and if the theoretical benefits of granularity and complexity justify it.
 I think it is safe to say, however, that Approval is easily the hardest ballot type to spoil, which is a benefit to consider.
-When a more granular ballot and system fails to justify itself in producing significantly better outcomes, you essentially just create more ways to disenfranchise people who don't have the time to treat politics like a hobby.
+When a more granular ballot and system fails to justify itself in producing significantly better outcomes, it essentially just creates more ways to disenfranchise people who don't have the time to treat politics like a hobby.

 Eugene is a liberal city in a fairly progressive blue state.
 If STAR is 0-3 in *Oregon*, then I am really wondering about STAR's long-term potential to be the future of voting reform in the United States.
 When every *good* reform, like Approval and STAR, has the common enemy of [Ranked-Choice Voting](../ditch-rcv/), I worry about the potential waste of resources and energy that could be spent on a more politically viable and proven reform like the St. Louis model of Approval Top-2.
 I worry about flying too close to the sun trying to skip over Approval in favor of STAR.
 And I am deeply concerned with the potential effect of exhausting Oregonians with repeated STAR proposals to the point where they are unwilling to consider any other reform proposals in the future.